New Beginnings Healing & Deliverance Ministries to Hold Lunch Plate Fundraiser September 12, 2025

 Contacts: Sulphur Springs Area Office (903) 885-9514; Franklin Co.
 Maintenance (903) 537-4976; Hopkins Co.
 Maintenance (903) 885-4031.

 Hopkins County: SH 19, from I-30 to Rains County Line.
-Watch for crews performing road widening operations.
+Crews will be rehabbing the existing road.
+Watch for lane shifts within the work area.
 Expect slower moving traffic.

 Paris Area (Delta, Lamar, Red River Counties)